win-acme/win-acme.github.io/reference/cli.md

      Subscription ID to login into Microsoft Azure DNS.

    --azureresourcegroupname
-     [Obsolete] The name of the resource group within Microsoft Azure DNS.
+     The name of the resource group within Microsoft Azure DNS.

 ```
 ## Cloudflare